Center for Economic and Social Justice: Mission and philosophy

 Many CESJ members and supporters do not agree that the terms “capitalist” and “capitalism” accurately describe the system Kelso and Adler framed.
 Karl Marx and the socialists, they claim, invented these terms to condemn what they saw as the inherent greed, exploitation, and injustices inherent in a system where the powers and profits of land and productive assets became concentrated within a tiny elite of private owners.
 To remedy the abuses of concentrated capital ownership, Marx and Engels in The Communist Manifesto (1848) declared, “[T]he theory of the Communists may be summed up in the single sentence: the abolition of private property.”
 In contrast, Kelso turned the socialist's central assumption around by asserting that private property, far from being the problem, is essential for creating a truly just free market global economy.
 An economically just economy is one in which every citizen can be a capital owner without taking property away from the currently wealthy (whom the system allowed to monopolize ownership of increasingly productive labor displacing-technologies).

-CESJ defines "capitalism" as a system in which proprietary rights to profits and control over capital assets is concentrated in a small private elite, and "socialism" as a system in which capital ownership or control is vested in the State.
+CESJ defines capitalism as "a system in which proprietary rights to profits and control over capital assets is concentrated in a small private elite", and socialism as "a system in which capital ownership or control is vested in the State".
 In both systems most people are dependent on wages and welfare for subsistence.
 CESJ prefers the term "Just Third Way" to describe the Kelsonian alternative.
-According to CESJ, the Just Third Way is a system based on equality in which capital is broadly owned instead of concentrated, and everyone has equality of opportunity to gain personal income from private property rights both from one's human (or labor) contributions and one's non-human (or capital) contributions to the productive process.
+According to CESJ, "the Just Third Way is a system based on equality in which capital is broadly owned instead of concentrated, and everyone has equality of opportunity to gain personal income from private property rights both from one's human (or labor) contributions and one's non-human (or capital) contributions to the productive process".

 CESJ bases its policies and programs on respect for human dignity and "sovereignty of the person."
 This is realized through empowering every individual economically and politically with non-coercive means to acquire direct ownership of capital.
 Citing the example of leveraged Employee Stock Ownership Plans (ESOPs), CESJ points out how capital can be and has been acquired by new owners through personal access to capital credit designed to be repayable with the future earnings of the capital itself.
 Access to such credit and other non-redistributive social means can be universalized by reforming specific institutions of society (see the section below under “Capital Homesteading”).

-Principles

-CESJ describes its policies and programs are applications of the three principles of economic justice Kelso and Adler explained in Chapter 5 of The Capitalist Manifesto: